Experienced Uber and Lyft driver in Los Angeles for the last three years.

 4. Fewer Ride Requests

-Tip for drivers: Take advantage of the Lyft and Uber rider apps feature that shows you how many drivers are nearby.
+Tip for Drivers: Take advantage of the Lyft and Uber rider app feature that shows you how many drivers are nearby.
 Open the app and find out how many drivers are near the spot where you are parked.
 If there are several drivers near, then the wait time might be much longer.
 If so, I advise you to move to another location.

 5. Predatory Leases, Rentals, and Car Loans